Sugar maple

 The sugar maple can be confused with the Norway maple, which is not native to America but is commonly planted in cities and suburbs, and they are not closely related within the genus.
 The sugar maple is most easily identified by clear sap in the leaf petiole (the Norway maple has white sap), brown, sharp-tipped buds (the Norway maple has blunt, green or reddish-purple buds), and shaggy bark on older trees (the Norway maple bark has small grooves).
 Also, the leaf lobes of the sugar maple have a more triangular shape, in contrast to the squarish lobes of the Norway maple.

 The sugar maple is an extremely important species to the ecology of many forests in the northern United States and Canada.
 Pure stands are common, and it is a major component of the northern and Midwestern U.S. hardwood forests.
 Due to its need for cold winters, sugar maple is mostly found north of the 42nd parallel in USDA growing zones 3–5.
 It is less common in the southern part of its range (USDA Zone 6) where summers are hot and humid; there sugar maple is confined to ravines and moist flatlands.
-In the east, from Maryland southward, it is limited to the Appalachians.
+In the east, south of Maryland, it is limited to the Appalachians.
 In the west, Tennessee represents the southern limit of its range and Missouri its southwestern limit.
 Collection of sap for sugar is also not possible in the southern part of sugar maple's range as winter temperatures do not become cold enough.

 The minimum seed-bearing age of sugar maple is about 30 years.
 The tree is long-lived, typically 200 years and occasionally as much as 300.